Commercial pricing guide

 Chargeback software pricing that ops and finance can both inspect.

-• Transparent event-based pricing
+• Transparent monthly pricing

 • ROI path before deeper rollout